SFizzaR/Checkers-Quest/README.md

 ## 🎖️ Acknowledgments
 This project drew inspiration from the Checkers implementation by  [Rachid-AYM](https://github.com/Rachid-AYM/Projects/tree/main/Checkers).
 We extend our gratitude for the strong foundation and innovative ideas that guided and enriched our work on this project.

-## 🤝 Contributing

-Contributions to this project are welcome.
-Feel free to fork this repository, make changes, and submit pull requests with your improvements.